DanielAdams-3/CIRT-CSPB_2270_FA25/README.md

 (see exception below), search will, in most cases, be quick.

 ## Limitations
-### Prefix-based Autocomplete
+### Prefix-based Autocomplete = IMPLEMENTED - see notesbelow
+//DONE
-A major benefift of Prefix trees is that auto-complete is easier to implement.
+A major benefit of Prefix trees is that auto-complete is easier to implement.
 For any number of characters provided, we can easily search the tree and return the first or all results that start with the provided characters, or nothing if not provided.
-I hope to add a secondary search feature that lets users input
+I hope to add a secondary search feature that lets users input 1-8 characters, inclusive, and the user will see the cours subject codes and course titles for any matching courses.
+They will then be able to choose which, if any, they want to see.
+Any matching information will be provided and the user can select which option they want to have output.

 ### Section-differentiated courses
 A challenge in implementing the trie is the (rare) circumstance where multiple courses